jch27420/OPC-apero/content/project/bakeoff/index.md

 ---
 title: "About OPC"
 subtitle: " "
+excerpt: " "
-excerpt: "This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
-All you need to activate the form is a valid recipient email address saved in the form front matter."
+# This theme has a form-to-email feature built in, thanks to the
+# simple Formspree integration.
+All you need to activate the form is a valid
+# recipient email address saved in the form front matter
-date: 2019-07-01
+date: 2022-02-01
 author: "Jeffrey C Howard"
 draft: false
 tags:
   - hugo-site
 categories:
-  - Theme Features
   - R
   - package
 layout: single